Entries Tagged 'High school' ↓

 March 13th, 2013 — High school, Writing & Journal Prompts

 Motivate your high school students to write by allowing them to express their own opinions!
-Here are five hot topics to get their wheels turning.
+These writing prompts for opinion essays will give them five hot topics to get their wheels turning.

 Nothing can ruin a vacation as quickly as a speeding ticket on a wide-open highway.
 Do you think speed limits are a good idea, or do they hurt more people than they help?